 After arriving in front of the Adventurer’s Guild building, the guard started heading back to the gates.
 They could hear the heated discussions happening inside even before going in.
-And as expected, countless adventurers were sitting in the inn section and standing around the whole lobby; some clearly unhappy about not being able to join the fight.
+As expected, countless adventurers were sitting in the inn section and standing around the whole lobby; some clearly unhappy about not being able to join the fight.

-“I apologize, but I don’t know when the Guildmaster might change the orders for the adventurers to stay put.
+“I apologize, but I don’t know when the guildmaster might change the orders for the adventurers to stay put.
 We’ll let everyone know immediately after a new decision is made.”

 Asterios shook his head with a wry smile.
 A lot of people must have bothered them with countless questions like that for the receptionists to start conversations with such a line.